Maths is lead with wisdom by Mr Frost

 Attached below are the various aspects of the maths curriculum that are covered by each year group in line with the National Curriculum expectations.
 These help teachers to ensure that all areas of the maths curriculum are covered for the relevant year group.

 These plans are used as a guide for teachers to use in their maths planning.
 However, teachers are expected to use assessments and ongoing daily marking to inform their planning and make changes to the length of time spent on units during the spring and summer term.
-Teachers track the objectives taught and analyse this data when planning their units.
+Teachers track the objectives taught and use this to inform their planning.

 Please find attached the calculation policy for addition, subtraction, multiplication and division also.